 Natural Lawns Conserve and Filtrate Water

 A common misconception about natural turfgrass is that it takes gallons and gallons of water to keep it healthy and thriving.
 While it’s true that watering is an essential component of lawn care, overwatering isn’t beneficial—in fact, it can harm the grass.
 Fortunately, there are several innovative turfgrass varieties out there that can thrive in the heat with less water than others.
-EMPIRE Turf® Zoysia, Celebration® Bermudagrass and CitraBlueTM St. Augustine are a few examples of drought tolerant varieties you might want to check out if water preservation is a priority.
-Another benefit of natural turfgrass is that it helps to purify the rainwater that comes on.
+EMPIRE® Zoysia, Celebration® Bermudagrass and CitraBlueTM St. Augustine are a few examples of drought tolerant varieties you might want to check out if water preservation is a priority.
+Another benefit of natural turfgrass is that it helps to purify the rainwater that comes in.
 Acidic rain caused by air pollutants can harm the environment, but a natural lawn helps to serve as a filter for groundwater quality.
 Microbes within the soil break down pollutants as rainwater comes in.
 This helps to purify groundwater as it moves through the roots and into rivers and lakes.
 Water absorbed into a natural lawn also prevents runoff and soil erosion.

 Natural Lawns and Earth-Friendly Nutrition

 There are plenty of ways to nourish a yard sustainably.
 The easiest way to do this is by collecting fallen leaves and other natural yard material for use as compost.
 The leaves are low in essential nutrients your grass needs such as nitrogen, but still contain a small amount of the necessary nutrients.
 Composting fallen leaves will also serve as a valuable source for organic matter that helps to improve your soil.